Tuesday, October 12, 2010

 Monday, April 26th

 In January I found out that I had been called for Jury Duty.
 I didn’t really think much of it, and I assumed that I would have to spend a day in and out of waiting rooms getting work done until finally being rejected and sent home.
-So when the day finally came around I took the much touted 501 express bus from down the street to Boston in a paltry 20 minutes for the first time and arrived at the court house at 8AM sharp.
+So when the day finally came around I took the much touted 501 express bus from down the street to

 The building reminded me of the evil tower in Ghostbusters, in that it was strangely ornate and threatening despite just being an old gray building.
 I went through what reminded me of a airport security in 1990 (kind of a half assed effort) where I went through a rudimentary metal detector and asked politely if I was carrying any weapons.